terales/blackbird-docs/src/content/docs/apps/WordsOnline.mdx

 ## Events

-- **On requests delivered** Triggered when requests are delivered

-Note that this is a polling event, so you may not see results immediately.
-It will depend on the interval you set, which can range from 5 minutes to 7 days.
+- **On request delivered**: Triggered when request is delivered.
+By default it will remove source file but you can specify to keep it.
+You also can filter files by the target language.

 ## Feedback